 He noticed nothing unusual at first, until one day, a song came on the radio that reduced him to tears for no reason he could think of.
 He hadn’t heard the song before and had no idea who it was.
 He found out that the artist was British vocalist Sade.

 As his health improved following his transplant, he began to have the urge to be outdoors more and more.
 He engaged in increasingly challenging activities ranging from cycling to kayaking—something he had no interest in before.
 Perhaps he was simply enjoying a new lease of, and appreciation for, life in general.

-However, when he got the chance to meet the family of his donor, Bill discovered that he was in fact a Hollywood stuntman named Michael Brady.
+However, when he got the chance to meet his donor’s family, Bill discovered that he was, in fact, a Hollywood stuntman named Michael Brady.
 Knowing this information, Bill asked Michael’s family if he had a liking for the singer Sade.
 They said that Sade was one of Michael’s favorite singers.

 Bill, now suspecting he had more of Michael in him than just his heart, described the moment as “really, really freaky.”

 3 French Actress Develops Intense Feelings of Déjà Vu

 French actress Charlotte Valandrey had already overcome the numerous hurdles that life had thrown at her by the time she required a heart transplant in 2003.

 In 1985, at only 17 years old and with a very promising career in front of her, she was informed that she was HIV-positive.
 Four years later, in 1989, she finally confided in someone about her condition, and suddenly, her promising career was looking anything but.
 In a book she released about her life entitled Love in the Blood, she stated that she believed she had caught the fatal disease from a French rock star but didn’t name him.